A Case For Centralizing In-House Marketing Services

 At some point in their growth and development, executives at many companies find themselves faced with whether or not to centralize or decentralize marketing activities.
 When marketing is centralized, one department handles all marketing activities.
 When it is decentralized, different departments handle marketing activities for different divisions of the company, or for different brands.

-Centralizing marketing activities offers a company an effective and efficient way to maintain quality and consistency with regard to its internal and external marketing activities.
+Centralizing marketing activities offers a company an effective and efficient way to maintain quality and consistency with regard to its internal and external marketing activities as it grows, or as it maintains its competitive edge.
 Centralizing a “full-service” suite of in-house marketing offerings would encompass:

 - Planning and executing corporation-wide marketing programs; ensuring that brand-building strategies and direct-marketing strategies are integrated.